rswilkens/aclpub2-Tutorial/README.md

 ```

 #### invited_talks.yml
-This file should list the invited talks and associated abstracts and bios.
+This optional file should list the invited talks and associated abstracts and bios.
 A directory containing the `.tex` files that provide the text of the abstract and the bios should be created in the same directory of the `.yml` files (named invited_talks/).
 As with the prefaces, the contents of the `.tex` files should not include usual headers and footers found within LaTeX files,
 and only what is usually found between the `\begin{document}` and `\end{document}` directives.